Building a Keyword Strategy: Volume vs. Difficulty vs. Intent

 At a Glance: Keyword Volume vs. Keyword Difficulty vs. Search Intent

-How to Measure | Brainstorm terms
+How to Measure

-What Is Keyword Volume?
+What is Keyword Volume?

-Keyword search volume is the average number of times users search for a keyword in a particular timeframe, usually a month.
+It’s the average number of times users search for a keyword in a particular timeframe, usually a month.
 It’s mostly about Google searches but can include other search engines, too.

 Search volume counts all searches, not just unique ones.
 So, if a keyword’s monthly search volume is 10, it could mean either ten different searches or fewer people making multiple searches.
 High-volume keywords can bring more traffic to your site.
 Whereas low-volume ones might have less competition, making it easier to target specific groups of people.